HomeDing/homeding.github.io/recipes/lighttimer.md

 * When the input driven by a momentary button is going low an action is sent to the timer and the switch element.

 * The switch will toggle the value so you can use the input for switching on and off.
-* The timer is started and will run only once until the pulsetime is over.
+* The timer is started and will run only once until the pulseTime is over.
-* When the timer pulsetime ends the switch is forced to the value 0 to switch the light off.
+* When the timer pulseTime ends the switch is forced to the value 0 to switch the light off.

-* The switch value is sent to the digital output driving a LED or a relais.
+* The switch value is sent to the digital output driving a LED or a relays.

 ```JSON
 {